-Residential % of Adaptable Units: 50 Staff Comments Details: Project provides 58 adaptable units (50%) including 11 universal wheelchair units (10%) Number of Accessible Units: 11 Details: Residential Site/Common Areas and Commercial/Industrial/ Institutional Uses: Adaptable design per BCBC 2018 Details: - All Common areas - adaptable and accessible design - Parking disability stalls - 6 - Amenity with Universal Washroom - Accessible entry ramp at 1:12 slope - HandyDart street loading Zone w/ let-down
+Residential Staff Comments % of Adaptable Units: 47 11 acceptible units but only provides for Details: 11 accessible units but only provides for one accessible residential parking stall. one decession residential parting stam Number of Accessible Units: 11 Details: Wheelchair accessible and the project is working with the Rick Hansen Foundation for a Gold Level Certification.
+Residential Site/Common Areas and Commercial/Industrial/ Institutional Uses: Accessible and adaptable design per BCBC 2018 Details: - All Common areas - adaptable and accessible design - Parking disability stalls - 2 - Amenity with Universal Washroom - Accessible entry ramp at 1:12 slope